Mini French Toast Bites.

 - 1/2 cup (120ml) milk (I use 1%)

 - 1-2 Tablespoons unsalted butter, for greasing the pan

-Serve immediately with butter, maple syrup, powdered sugar, and/or fruit.
+- Serve immediately with butter, maple syrup, confectioners' sugar, and/or fruit.

-*The recipe makes enough for 4 people - but that absolutely depends on how hungry you are.
-You may not be able to find the exact size baguette I used, so if you have leftover slices of bread -- I'm sure you can find a use for them.
-Likewise, if you have leftover egg custard, you can either discard orgrab regular bread slices and make more french toast.
+The recipe makes enough for 4 people - but that absolutely depends on how hungry you are.
+You may not be able to find the exact size baguette I used, so if you have leftover slices of bread -- I'm sure you can find a use for them (like this crostini!).
+Likewise, if you have leftover egg custard, you can either discard or grab regular bread slices and make more french toast.

 See more breakfast recipes.